CardinalHorizon/VAOS-Core/README.md

-# VAOS-Core-L5
+# VAOS-Core

-VAOS Core for Laravel 5.3
+Contained in this repository are the sources for the VAOS Module for Laravel 5.x